niels-lubbes/surface_equivalence/README.md

 ```

-From the compatible reparametrizations `QoPoF` we compute the
+From the compatible reparametrizations QoPoF we compute the
-projective automorphisms `U` in terms of a 5x5 matrix parametrized by `c`.
+projective automorphisms U in terms of a 5x5 matrix parametrized by c.

 ```python